napari/napari/docs/guides/app_model.md

-All napari menus will also have a string id (e.g. `'napari/file'`, or `'napari/layers/context'`), which should be declared as a member of the `napari._app.constants.MenuId` enum.
+All napari menus will also have a string id (e.g. `'napari/file'`, or `'napari/layers/context'`), which should be declared as a member of the `napari._app_model.constants.MenuId` enum.
 Internally, an instance of this enum should be used instead of the string literal when referring to a menu.

 Menus are not limited to the visible menus in the application mene bar, they can